Patterns of Stress That Lead to Burnout

 Once you become aware of the three active accounts, your job becomes very clear.
 You need to keep all three accounts in a positive balance to do your job well, with high work-life satisfaction.

-I invite you to check the balance in each of your three accounts by asking yourself the following questions:
+Check the balance in each of your 3 accounts by asking yourself the following questions:

 The syndrome of burnout is a dilemma that needs a strategy to reach, as well as maintain a healthy energy balance in our work life.
 There are two methods of preserving the balance we all seek: